On homomorphisms and generically $\tau$-regular components for skewed-gentle algebras: Introduction

 We take here the opportunity to extend the notions of fringing and kisses for gentle algebras from~\cite{BY20} to skewed-gentle algebras.
-This allows us to calculate the (generic) E-invariant between (irreducible components of) representations of skewed gentle algebras in an efficient way.
+This allows us to calculate the (generic) E-invariant between (irreducible components of) representations of skewed-gentle algebras efficiently.
 This description will turn out to be convenient for the interpretation of the generic E-invariant as a kind of intersection number.